 My friend George Couros once said, “If students leave school less curious than when they have started, we have failed them.”
 I tend to agree.
 I’ve never heard of a cosmologist who says, “I’m done with the universe.
 No more questions here.”
 I’ve also never seen an engineer who says, “I’m an expert now.
 I really don’t need to figure out how stuff works.”
 Nor have I seen any historians who say, “I don’t really care what happened in the past.”
 Novelists tend to have stacks of books that they want to read.
 Even the most seasoned chefs are always out searching for new cuisine (see what I did there).
 Marathon runners are always trying to figure out ways to improve their approach.

-Unfortunately, it doesn’t always work this way in school.
-We tend to place a high premium on getting the right answer — and getting it quickly.
+Unfortunately, it doesn’t always work this way in traditional schooling where the system tends to place a high premium on getting the right answer — and getting it quickly.
 In the process, students internalize the message that uncertainty is a sign of failure and that wonder and amazement are something you can experience in rare bursts.
 But with inquiry-driven PBL, students are able to tap into that curiosity, engage in research, and ultimately create a product for an authentic audience.
 In the process, you begin to transform the classroom into a culture of inquiry.

 An Epic Example

 In The Order of Phoenix, the fifth of the Harry Potter series, Dolorus Umbridge takes over as the Defense Against the Dark Arts teacher and instantly transforms the class into a textbook-based class focused on passing the standardized tests.
 When Harry questions whether this will prepare them for the chaos of fighting against Vold . . . err . . . um . . . he who must not be named . . .
 Umbridge punishes him and he ends up forming his own school within a school called Dumbledore’s Army.